leoluz/nvim-dap-go/README.md

   },
   -- delve configurations
   delve = {
+    -- the path to the executable dlv which will be used for debugging.
+    -- by default, this is the "dlv" executable on your PATH. path = "dlv",
     -- time to wait for delve to initialize the debug session.
     -- default to 20 seconds
     initialize_timeout_sec = 20,